dem42/copper/README.md

 A demonstration of a 3d renderer written from scratch in Rust.

 Features:
-- Animation system using skinned meshes (WIP)
+- Animation system using skinned meshes
 - Specular/diffuse lighting implementation
 - Water with reflection/refraction and distortion maps
 - PCF real-time shadows